Kaushal-Nagar-GithubPractice/ShopMe/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.
 ## License
-This project is licensed under the MIT License.
+This project is licensed.
 See the LICENSE file for details.
 ## Contact
 For any questions or suggestions, please reach out to us at email@example.com.